The 9 Best Places to Eat Vegan in Manhattan

 7. Urban Vegan Kitchen

-Plant yourself: at a table by the window if the weather is nice.
-It's one of the rare Manhattan restaurants that leaves the bay window open during nice weather.
+Plant yourself: At a table by the window if the weather is nice.
 They have a large room downstairs to accommodate groups: I had my birthday party here and all my guests were more than impressed by both the food and ambiance.

-Be Sure to Enjoy: their chocolate cake.
+Be Sure to Enjoy: The chocolate cake.
 Everyone at the table could not believe it, and even said it was the best cake they had ever had (one victory for veganism: check!).

 Calling All: Vegans who want their favorite comfort food without sacrificing taste!